torproject/sbws/docs/source/specification.rst

 contained within the accompanying ``sbws`` package.

 First we cover the parts of sbws that continuously perform measurements;
-namely, the client that builds 2 hop Tor circuits through a target and helper relay to a waiting server.
+namely, the scanner that builds 2 hop Tor circuits through a target and helper relay to a waiting server.
 Next we describe the process of periodically turning recently gathered results into an aggregate format ready for including in a bandwidth authority's votes.